-- A keyless drive remote key must be on the same side of the vehicle as the door. to be opened, and be within 5 feet (1.5 meters) of the door's lock or the trunk (see the shaded areas in the illustration). - Pull a door handle to unlock and open the door or press the trunk opening control on the trunk lid.
+- A keyless drive remote key must be on the same side of the vehicle as the door to be opened, and be within 5 feet (1.5 meters) of the door's lock or the tailgate (see the shaded areas in the illustration). - Pull a door handle to unlock and open the door or pull the tailgate opening control.

-The number of doors that are unlocked at the same time can be set in the vehicle's menu. system.
-Press MY CAR and go to Car settings → Lock settings → Keyless entry.
+The number of doors that are unlocked at the same time can be set in the vehicle's menu system.
+Press MY CAR and go to Car settings \rightarrow Lock settings \rightarrow Keyless entry.
 For a description of the menu system, see My Car - introduction (p.
-70).
+76).